Analysis | How the Pandemic Is Keeping Malaysia’s Politics Messy

 1. How did this start?

 Two veteran politicians, Mahathir Mohamad and Anwar Ibrahim, won a surprising election victory in 2018 that ousted then-Prime Minister Najib Razak, who was enmeshed in a massive money-laundering scandal linked to the state investment firm 1MDB.
 Mahathir, 96, became prime minister again (he had held the post from 1981 to 2003), with the understanding that he would hand over to Anwar at some point.
 Delays in setting a date and policy disputes led to tensions that boiled over in 2020.
 Mahathir stepped down and sought to strengthen his hand by forming a unity government outside party politics.
 But the king pre-empted his efforts by naming Mahathir’s erstwhile right-hand man, Muhyiddin Yassin, as prime minister, the eighth since Malaysia’s independence from the U.K. in 1957.
-Mahathir formed a new party to take on the government but failed to get it registered.
-Anwar, meanwhile, failed in his bid to persuade the king to let him form a new government.
+Muhyiddin’s brief time in power was beset by political instability due to the razor-thin majority he managed to cobble together with Najib’s party.
+Muhyiddin resigned on Aug.
+15, less than two weeks after UMNO, the largest party in the ruling coalition, retracted its support.
+This led the king to embark on a fresh search for a successor to avoid an election.

 2. There’s a king?